 What is a female horse called, and other interesting equine gender trivia!

 Humans have long been coming up with all sorts of terminology to describe the animals they interact with regularly.
 You’ve probably heard talk of cattle, steers, heifers, sows, ewes, rams, mares, stallions, and more.
-If that species of animal lived closely with humans, you can bet that we’ve made it complicated!
+If an animal species has lived closely with humans, you can bet that we’ve made it complicated!

 A horse is a horse, of course, but what about when you start getting knee-deep in the nitty gritty parts of the equine world?
 What do all of these terms even mean and why should you care?
-It turns out, people learned it was important to quickly and accurately describe a horse in a way that made communication easier.
+It turns out that being able to quickly and accurately describe a horse is important for a variety of reasons and this post breaks down all the details!

 What is a female horse called?